mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/access-restrictions.md

 {{< figure src="/attachments/developerportal/deploy/mendix-cloud-deploy/access-restrictions/access-restriction-profiles.png" >}}

-See below for information on setting up access restriction profiles for Mendix Cloud [v4](#v4).
+See below for information on setting up [access restriction profiles for Mendix Cloud](#access-restriction).

 When configuring an access restriction profile, you need to bear the following things in mind: